 The loose wire may sometimes get popped out from brackets.
 This pokes your cheek as well as cut it.
 So, you can simply cover it with something that protects your cheek.

 In this case, Orthodontic wax is going to help you.
 You can also apply the wax even with a loose wire that causing discomfort.

 But, it’s not a permanent solution.
 You need to visit your orthodontist for that.
 Let’s know how to apply orthodontic wax on the loose wire.

 You must put the wax in a clean mouth.
 So, if you out the wax after a meal, brush your teeth, make it dry and then apply it.

-Other times you can floss and rinse teeth before using the wax.
+Other times you can floss and rinse your teeth before using the wax.
 To make your mouth dry, simply pull the mouth or lips outward and Let the air enter inside the mouth.

 2. Wash your hand.

-Wash your hand nicely with a soap or hand wash before starting the procedure.
+Wash your hand nicely with soap or hand wash before starting the procedure.
 Wash your hand thoroughly for at least seconds.

 3. Take a new piece of orthodontic wax.

 Orthodontic wax is available in sheet or stick form.
 You need just a piece of wax for this process.